Kyrobi/Cynagen/Files/Rules.md

 **d).** Using aspects of the game in unintended ways are prohibited.
 If you're not sure, ask in our Discord.

-**e).** This includes using anything that gives the user a clear advantage on the server.
+**e).** Using anything that gives the user a clear advantage on the server.
 If you're not sure, ask in our Discord.